-8 Impacts as at 31 December 2022.
-For reporting on calendar year 2022, AXA IM Deutschland is not in position to report average of impacts for 31 March, 30 June, 30 September, and 31 December 2022.
+8 Impact as at 31/12/2022.
+For 2022 reporting, AXA IM Paris is not in position to report average of impacts for 31 March, 30 June, 30 September, and 31 December 2022.
+Please refer to important notice at the end of this report.
 9 The data coverage on eligible assets disclosed in this report reflects the proportion of eligible assets for which data is available and provided in this report as for 2023 impacts, as an average taken as at 31 March, 30 June, 30 September and 31 December 2023.
 Eligible assets refer to all investments in the relevant asset class (i.e., total investee companies, or total sovereign and supranational assets, or total real estate assets, depending on the PAI).
 This applies to all disclosed PAIs.